 Results Teams - Part of the BP budget approach.
-Results teams provide advice to the mayor in developing the preliminary budget.
-Results teams are made up of either cross department city staff and / or community members.
+Results teams provide advice to the Mmayor in developing the preliminary budget. -Results teams are made up of a_either-cross department city sStaff Results team and and / or community membersCivic Results Team.